Community Health Centers

 Many CHCs have difficulty obtaining affordable loans for their capital projects due to the variable nature of their revenue streams.
 The Health Resources and Services Administration (HRSA) Health Center Facility Loan Guarantee Program (LGP) enables health centers to access capital by backing the lender with an 80 percent loan guarantee, thereby unlocking previously unattainable revenue sources for CHCs.

-PROTECTING THE 340B DRUG PRICING PROGRAM
+PROTECTING THE 340B DRUG DISCOUNT PROGRAM

 Preserve the 340B Drug Pricing Program and protect medically underserved communities.